 THE SILICON VALLEY CONNECTION

-Located in Santa Clara, the Leavey School of Business has direct access Silicon Valley’s innovative companies.
+Located in Santa Clara, the Leavey School of Business has direct access to Silicon Valley’s innovative companies.

 For students, that means more internships and job opportunities.
 Some of the most popular employers of Leavey grads?
 Cisco, Google, Apple, EY, Oracle, Deloitte, PwC, Salesforce, Adobe, Intel, Facebook, ServiceNow, and HP.